grosario1/gil-professional-readme-generator/Develop/README.md

-# GR-professional-readme-generator-project
+# gr-professional-readme-generator-project

   ## Description
-This project will dynamic generate a professional readme using prompts utilizing code from the inquire node js utility as well as custom js code.
+This project will dynamically generated a professional readme using prompts utilizing code from the inquirer node js utility as well as custom js code.

 ## Table of Contents
 - [Installation](#installation)